ctandy-ai/Motion-Code-By-Prepared-to-Pay/replit.md

-# StrideCode Pro - Elite Strength & Conditioning Platform
+# MotionCode Pro - Elite Strength & Conditioning Platform

 ## Overview
-**StrideCode Pro** is a comprehensive strength and conditioning platform for coaches and athletes.
+**MotionCode Pro** is the premium B2B strength and conditioning extension of the MotionCode platform, designed for elite performance organizations.
 Tagline: "Design Programs · Track Progress" (coach-focused).
-Designed to manage exercise libraries, create training programs, track athlete progress, and monitor performance metrics through an intuitive, modern interface.
-Part of the Stride Health Group family, this platform aims to surpass existing solutions by offering a highly visual, gamified, and modern user experience with AI-powered coaching.
-The business vision is to provide a leading-edge tool for performance optimization in strength and conditioning.
+Built to rival and exceed Lumin Strength, MotionCode Pro empowers strength coaches to manage exercise libraries, create sophisticated training programs, track athlete progress, and monitor performance metrics through an intuitive, modern interface.
+Part of the **Prepared to Play** ecosystem, this platform delivers a highly visual, gamified, and AI-powered coaching experience.
+The business vision is to become the dominant B2B S&C platform by combining 52-week periodization, belt progression mastery, and engagement-grade athlete experiences.

 ## User Preferences
-- **Design Philosophy**: Clean, professional, athletic aesthetic with dark glassmorphism theme
+- **Design Philosophy**: Premium dark glassmorphism theme with professional gold accents for Pro tier
-- **Target Users**: Strength coaches, personal trainers, athletes
+- **Target Users**: B2B organizations, strength coaches, performance directors, elite athletes
-- **Priority**: Visual excellence and intuitive UX
+- **Priority**: Visual excellence, coaching efficiency, athlete engagement
-- **Branding**: Stride Health Group logo integrated with cyan/white branding on dark backgrounds
+- **Branding**: Powered by Prepared to Play with MotionCode Pro premium tier identity

 ## System Architecture
 The platform is built with a modern web stack, prioritizing a seamless and engaging user experience.